newyork167/glint/Readme.md

 ## Conan Package Manager Steps
 If you would like to manually run: ```conan install ./conanfile.py```

+## Issues
+When upgrading to Big Sur, I needed to do the following to get the linkage to the new sdk to match JetBrains Darwin.cmake: [https://developer.apple.com/forums/thread/667561](https://developer.apple.com/forums/thread/667561)

 ## License
 >The MIT License (MIT)